4 Ways to Get MORE Out of Your Account Management Meetings

 Step 3.
 Explore solves and plan next steps

-Knowing what issues you’re facing, what possible solutions we can supply, as well as what other possible solutions might be out there in the broader market, your account manager will now take what they have learnt from the review and roadblock conversations and propose some next steps and solutions.
-This might take the form of some recommendations made right there in the meeting, it might involve your account manager reaching out to a technical resource for more information, or it might mean your account manager needs to reach out to a vendor to seek clarification or advice.
+Knowing what issues you’re facing, what possible solutions we can supply, as well as what other possible solutions might be out there in the broader market, your account management team will now take what they have learnt from both your monthly and quarterly review conversations and propose some next steps and solutions.
+This might take the form of some recommendations made right there in the meeting, it might involve reaching out to a technical resource for more information, or to a vendor to seek clarification or advice.

-In any case, it is important to close the meeting knowing exactly what the next steps and “to dos” will be for both you and your account manager, and what the next point of contact will be.
+In any case, it is important to that you are across the next steps and “to dos” will be for both you and your account management team, and what the next point of contact will be.

 Top tip!
-At the conclusion of your Account Management meeting, make sure you clarify what your to-dos are and if your Account Manager needs any data or information from you to proceed with next steps, and get those to-dos in your calendar right there and then!
+At the conclusion of your Account Management or Quarterly Review meeting, make sure you clarify what your respective to-dos are and if you need to provide any data or information or to book any follow-up meetings to proceed with next steps!

 Step 4.
 Rate your experience!

-Rating your Account Management meeting experience is the final piece of the puzzle and unfortunately the part that most often gets overlooked the most!
+Rating your meeting and engagement experience is the final piece of the puzzle and unfortunately the part that most often gets overlooked the most!
 Remember when we talked about not being able to manage what you don’t measure?
 Well the same applies to the insight we have into your account management experience.

-At Maxsum, every account management meeting is treated as a separate activity, and as each meeting concludes and the activity is “closed” in our system, you will receive a prompt to provide a rating for the meeting and provide some feedback.
+At Maxsum, every account management meeting and strategic engagement is treated as a separate activity, and as each meeting concludes and the activity is “closed” in our system, you will receive a prompt to provide a rating for the meeting and provide some feedback.

 Top tip!
-What’s the single BEST way to get more out your Account Manager and the meeting you have with them?
+What’s the single BEST way to get more out your Account Management and Quarterly Review Meetings?
 Take up the opportunity to provide your open and honest feedback after every meeting so they know where they really assisted you and where they need to do better next time.

 So that’s it!
-Now that you know all that Account Management can and should be offering you, take advantage of our Top Tips and get more…way more…about of our next Account Management meeting.
+Now that you know all that Account Management and Quarterly Reviews can and should be offering you, take advantage of our Top Tips and get more…way more…about of our next round of meetings.

 But wait!
 There’s more! 😉